StealthBitOps/Labs/README.md

 - Learn the ethical and legal foundations of ethical hacking.
 - Explore different testing scopes: black-box, white-box, and grey-box.
 - Apply a structured methodology to conduct a basic penetration test.
-- Familiarize with industry frameworks: OSSTMM, OWASP, NIST, and NCSC CAF.
+- Familiarise with industry frameworks: OSSTMM, OWASP, NIST, and NCSC CAF.

-#### 🧠 Skills Learned
+#### 🧠 Skills Explored
 - Ethical hacking principles and legal boundaries.
 - Hacker classifications: white hat, grey hat, black hat.
 - Writing and interpreting Rules of Engagement (_ROE_).